michaelmacinnis/oh/doc/manual.md

 ## Using oh Interactively

-The oh shell provides a command-line interface to Unix and Unix-like systems.
+Oh provides a command-line interface to Unix and Unix-like systems.

 (Much of this section shamelessly copied from "An Introduction to the UNIX Shell")